Gordon-Magill/Note-Taker/README.md

 ## Description

 A simple application for taking notes, locally and persistently stored.
 Sort out your thoughts, get ideas out of your brain and onto the computer!
+Add new notes, review previous ones, and delete old notes when no longer needed.

 ## Table of Contents